 Film Intellectual Property Assignment Agreement

 The Film Intellectual Property Assignment Agreement transfers the ownership of ideas or materials or other assets from one person or entity to another.
-It is often used to buy rights that don’t quite fit in another category or done as a purchase and not a license.
+It is often used to buy rights that don’t quite fit in another category or are done as a purchase and not a license.
 It is often used in lieu of a quitclaim when a person leaves a project.

 This is a legal document that details the terms and conditions between a Purchaser and the Intellectual Property Owner.